RavingKoala/RavingKoala.github.io/projects/MouseGestures/boilerplate.md

 // optional: save events to saved gestures
 // think over what StopDisplaying should do and when
 // think over if drawing module neest a sandbox drawing feedback state
+// other contextmenu setting: contextmenuPrevention (could be an enum: always, possibleGesture, gesture, gestureAndCancel, never) prevents opening contextmenu depending on the situation (always,never are obvious, possible gesture is when any strokes have been made > 0, gesture is only when an available gesture has been drawn, gestureAndCancel is like gesture but also when amount of trokes are more than limit (dependant on setting: GestureConcelOnTooManyStrokes))
 ```